valentinpi/lattice-watering/METHODS.md

 |---------|--------|-------------|
 | `/data` | POST   | Data Route  |

-Every 5 seconds, depending on the configuration, the nodes POST a non-confirmable CBOR packet of form:
+Every 5 seconds, depending on the configuration, the DTLS proxy receives a non-confirmable POST CBOR packet from the nodes and manipulates it into the form:
 ```
 --------------------------------------------------------
 | humidity (uint8, in percent) | pump_activated (bool) |